kaloyan-marinov/goal-tracker/README.md

 In a nutshell, `GoalTracker` aims to help you protect your hard-earned free time from leaking out uncontrollably.

 For any activity that is meaningful to your vision of life, you can create a corresponding entity called a _Goal_.
-Whether that activity is continuous in nature (such as spending time with you family) or term-limited (such as attaining a Grade Point Average of at least 3.5 in the next semester) remains entirely within your control.
+Whether the underlying activity is continuous in nature (such as spending time with your family) or term-limited (such as attaining a Grade Point Average of at least 3.5 in the next semester) remains entirely within your control.

 In addition to that, there is another important feature that `GoalTracker` provides - namely, it allows you to create _Interval_ records, which encapsulate how much time you have spent in pursuit of each of your _Goals_.

+In summary, `GoalTracker` enables you to maintain enough self-awareness to remember the lessons of your past, so as to be more effective today.

-In summary, `GoalTracker` enables you to shine a light on the things that make excessive demands on your time so that, if need be, you can re-prioritize your _Goals_ in order to begin investing your hard-earned free time in the _Goals_ that are truly valuable to your own vision of life.
+- Firstly, by making _Goal_ and _Interval_ records within your personal `GoalTracker` account, you shine a light on the things that make excessive demands on your time.

+- Secondly and if need be, you can re-prioritize your _Goals_ in order to begin investing more of your hard-earned free time in those _Goals_ that are truly valuable to your own vision of life.

 # How to set up the project for local development